:

 Customer service

 How you treat people says a lot about your business.
 Making an effort to listen and be flexible could leave a lasting impression in their mind.
+If it all goes well, they could become a repeat customer or recommend you to their family and friends.

 Once a customer has made a booking, how can you engage and excite them as their visit approaches?
 What key things might they need to know, and what details about them might be useful to you?
 When they arrive, staff should be friendly, and ready to cater to their every need.